pavelvasev/rails/README.md

 Rails LTS 3.0
 =============

-Rails LTS 3.0 is a maintained release of Rails 3.0.20 that includes additional security fixes.
+Rails LTS 3.0 is a maintained release of Rails 3.0 that includes additional security fixes.
 See [https://railslts.com/](https://railslts.com) for more information.

-This is the public repository for the "Community Edition".
-It receives security patches with a 10 day delay.
+**Please note that support for Rails 3.0 is scheduled to end on January 1st, 2016.**
+After that date we will no longer be able to provide security patches for Rails 3.0.
+If you require patches after that date, please either upgrade to Rails LTS 3.2 (a version we support) or make a special arrangement with us.

 Pull Requests